MikeLimaSierra/Nuclear.Test/docu/how_to_write_tests.md

 # How to write unit tests using `Nuclear.Test`
 Writing unit tests using `Nuclear.Test` is very different from using other unit test platforms.
+It doesn't matter how many things are tested in one test method.
+The programmer can fully focus on writing exhaustive tests in a very compact format that is easy to read and understand.

 ## Setting up a test project
 The first step in writing unit tests is to create a new project.